-Children with an Education Health and Care Plan (EHCP) or a Statement of Special Educational Needs naming Earley St. Peter's Church of England Primary School in the Plan or the Statement will always be offered admission.
+Children with an Education Health and Care Plan (EHCP) naming Earley St. Peter's Church of England Primary School in the Plan will always be offered admission.

 If there are fewer applications than places available, all children will be offered places.
 If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below.